Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/getting-started.rst

             To access the OpenPGP smart card of the Nitrokey, install the package libccid.
-On Debian/Ubuntu based Distributions type in terminal: *sudo apt-get update && sudo apt-get install libccid*
+On Debian/Ubuntu based Distributions type in terminal: *sudo apt-get update && sudo apt-get install libccid* For Fedora you might need to look at `this <../features/openpgp-card/fedora-gnupg-configuration.html>`__ guide.

         .. tab:: MacOS
             Once you plug in the Nitrokey, your computer will start the Keyboard Setup Assistant. **Don’t run through this assistant but exit it right